Channel#

 Methods Summary

-eve_correction(obstime, **kwargs)
+eve_correction(obstime, correction_table)

 Correct effective area to give good agreement with full-disk EVE data.